hzhang-7/AC215_InstaCap/README.md

 3. `src/preprocessing/Pipfile` - This file describes the packages we would like to install in our virtual environment.
 4. `src/preprocessing/Pipfile.lock` - This is a file created by pipenv for dependency version locking and reproducibility.
 5. `src/preprocessing/test_bucket_access.py` - This is a sample python script for testing access to the GCP bucket.
 If it works, running `python test_bucket_access.py` should upload a  `test_bucket_access.txt` file into the `persistent-folder` stored locally.
 To run this script, use the command `python test_bucket_access.py`.
 6. `preprocess.py` - This is the base script for data preprocessing that we will build upon in future milestones.
-Currently, it pulls an image stored from the GCP bucket, center crops it, and resizes it to 256 $\times$ 256 pixels, then re-uploads it to the GCP bucket.
-We will expand on the functionality of this script, so that it preprocesses all of our scraped data and uploads it to the GCP bucket.
+Currently, it pulls an image from the posts of the accounts we have found, center crops it, and resizes it to 256 $\times$ 256 pixels, then uploads it to the GCP bucket along with the post's caption.
 To run this script, use the command `python preprocess.py`.

-Note, we will be adding a `scraper.py` file which will be responsible for actually scraping the instagram posts and captions that will be preprocessed and stored using the `preprocess.py` script.

 **How to run the Docker Container**:
 1. Clone this repo